 He organized the Church Council to be the governing body of the church.
 This freed the pastor to be the spiritual leader of the church.
 First Congregational UCC had remained a beacon and a sanctuary to Raleigh’s Fourth Ward.
 Rev. Cunningham’s vision was to interact with even more of the Raleigh Community.
 He involved the church in many laudable endeavors; like working for racial justice, improvements for our race, and working with the General Synod of the Southern Conference (the governing body of the UCC).
 He began an integrated association with Community UCC on Wade Ave.
 The two churches enjoyed and shared worship services, Vacation Bible School, civil actions, and summer camps.
 The pastors and congregations exchanged pulpits and enjoyed special times during Race Relations Sunday, at Advent, and at Easter.
 They also executed joint activities with Davie Street Presbyterian Church and Pullen Memorial.

 Many physical needs of the church were met during this time period (1953 through 1970): the organ was repaired, a new piano purchased, a heating system was installed, folding tables were secured, and the stain-glass windows were restored.
-A fence was placed around the playground for the nursery school, the interior and exterior of the church were painted, iron rails were installed at the church entrances.
-Concrete steps were placed at the back door of the church, and several repairs were made to the parsonage.
-A new floor was laid in the Sunday school room, the basement nursery was renovated, and a pastor’s study and the church office were added.
-Air-conditioning and a new heating system were also installed.
+A fence was placed around the playground for the nursery school, the interior and exterior of the church were painted, iron rails were installed

-In January 1973, The Reverend Donald R. Ingram, Sr. began his pastorate at First Congregational Church.
+The Reverend Donald R. Ingram, Sr. began his pastorate at First Congregational Church in 1972.
 A visionary leader, Rev. Ingram’s mission was to preach and teach, the uncompromising Word of God for the edification of the body about Jesus Christ.
 Approximately three years into his pastorate, he became involved in a building program to move the location of the church edifice because of the City of Raleigh’s Urban Renewal of the Southside.
-It was through negotiations with The United Church Board for Homeland Ministries of the UCC, that funds were acquired to purchase property on Creech Road.
+It was through negotiations with The United Church of Christ Board for Homeland Ministries, that funds were acquired to purchase property on Creech Road in Southeast Raleigh.
+Because of the urban renewal project, the church at Manley and South Streets had to be demolished.
 The congregation arranged to worship at Gethsemane Seventh Day Adventist Church, then located on the corner of Person and Cabarrus Streets, until the new church was completed.
 The church broke ground for the new facilities on October 24, 1976.
 Many fixtures; stained glass windows, the pipe organ, curved pews, and pulpit furniture, to name a few, were relocated to the new church.
-The historic church bell was removed from the steeple and moved to the new church property on Creech Road.
-The first worship service was held in the new church structure
+The historic church bell was removed from the steeple on Manley Street and moved to the new church property on Creech Road.

+The first worship service was held in the new church structure on July 3, 1977.
+The church cleared its indebtedness in 1983, four years ahead of projection because of a forward-thinking Building Committee, and celebrated the mortgage burning in 1984.
 The church expanded with the addition of a multi-purpose room, additional bathrooms, a cry room, and a balcony.
-Additional church parking was added and a decision on how best to use the land purchased next to the front parking lot is still awaited.
-Since the move, the organ has been restored, chimes and a trumpet for the organ have been added, a bus purchased, a van bought, the parking lot paved, and in June of 2000, a new mini bus was acquired.
-The church entered the millennium with color copiers, computers, color printers, new kitchen range, new office furniture, updated software and five-and ten-ton air conditioning units.
+Additional church parking was added and a decision on how best to use the land purchased next to the front parking lot is still awaiting.
+Since the move, the organ has been restored, chimes and a trumpet for the organ have been added, a bus purchased, a van bought, the parking lot paved, and since then the cracks were resurfaced.
+A new mini bus was acquired.
+The church entered the millennium with color copiers, computers, color printers, new kitchen range, new office furniture, updated software and a five-and ten-ton air conditioner unit.
+We currently have six air conditioning units serving our facility.

 Pastor Donald R. Ingram, Sr. retired as Pastor of FCC on Sunday, July 31, 2014.
 His 42 years of dedication to this church were remarkable.
 A Pastoral Search Committee was formed and worked for thirty months on the difficult task of replacing our shepherd.
-The church was in a continuous prayer mode as the committee searched, prayed, and interviewed candidates, constantly seeking God’s direction.
-God answered our prayers by sending Rev. Dr. Michael R. Smith, Sr. to us.
-Dr. Smith answered God’s call and on January 1, 2017, and became the thirteenth Pastor of First Congregational Church.
-Dr. Smith was formally installed as Pastor on Sunday afternoon April 2, 2017.
+The church was in a continuous prayer mode as the committee searched, prayed, and interviewed candidates, constantly seeking

 There is now a Spiritual Canopy under which all of our teaching ministries fall.
 The organizational structure, implemented by Rev. Dr. Smith, is: THE SCHOOL OF CHRISTIAN WORLDVIEW ROMANS 12:1-2.